Hill Hall (Essex): History

+The earliest known example of a guinea pig being kept in Europe was uncovered at Hill Hall in an archaeological dig in a layer dating to 1574 or 1575, at which time the home would have been occupied by Sir Thomas Smith.
+Being a New World animal, the guinea pig would have been quite an exotic pet at the time, reflecting Smith's high status as ambassador to France.
+This is the earliest evidence of guinea pigs being kept as pets in Europe.

 The hall stands in 50 hectares (120 acres) of parkland designed by Humphrey Repton.

 The Smith, later Bowyer-Smyth, family remained in occupation until the mid 19th century.

 Hill Hall subsequently became a prisoner of war camp during World War 2.
 Pregnant women from the east end of London were also evacuated from London during the early part of World War II and babies were also born there.
 Later, Hill Hall became a women's prison until a fire in 1969.
 It has since become part of the Heritage Trust.
 Limited tours are available to see the internal period wall paintings described by Croft-Murray of the British Museum as the most important survival of Elizabethan decorative figure painting in England.

-According to local legend, Hill Hall was once the site of a duel between seven brothers, for the hand of a beautiful girl.
-Every brother was killed.
-It is also allegedly the haunt of a phantom black dog.